The Rachel Holmes Series with FIVE MILES OF COUNTRY

 I write about heroes and heroines and the art of true justice.
 Human heroes with human abilities.
 Genius is a human ability.
 Friendship is a human ability.
 Love is a human ability.
 I write Sherlock Holmes novels.
 And I take great joy in adding to Dr Doyle’s heroic stories something he left out – the history of the women of the day.

 3 Five Miles of Country is Gretchen Altabef’s third novel in the Rachel Holmes series.
 The story brings Holmes and Watson to Thomas Edison’s “Imagination Factory” in New Jersey to solve the murder of a famed Vaudeville danseuse in the world’s first motion picture studio.
-Rachel returns to Vassar College with a vengence.
+Rachel returns to Vassar College with a vengeance.
 Mrs. Irene Adler-Holmes brings her unique Pirates of Penzance to Broadway, while early film pioneers invent an explosive new medium.
 Monsters in Leeds, New Jersey, and Poughkeepsie, New York, an angry ghost haunts forty-second street, while the city’s Tammany Hall thugs submerge Broadway into darkness and villainy.

 Leave a comment